OZOOOOOH/colon_compare/README.md

 ![](https://www.cancer.gov/sites/g/files/xnrzdm211/files/styles/cgov_article/public/cgov_contextual_image/2022-12/tumor%20grade.jpg?itok=UMBhYthV)

-**This is an image classification method that can be applied to graded data such as the stage of cancer.**
+Graded Image Classification is a multi-task learning approach for improving image classification performance when working with graded data, such as the stage of cancer.

+In this method, a Vision Transformer (ViT) network is trained on graded training data, learning both image classification and comparison of grades.

+At the test phase, the approach utilizes a voting method based on comparison information to make the final prediction, resulting in improved performance.

+The approach has been tested and shows improved performance compared to traditional image classification methods using Convolutional Neural Networks (CNNs).

 ## How to run